-If you’re feeling overwhelmed by debt, you’re not alone.
-Household debt continues to rise and stretch many families’ budgets.
-The good news is, there’s a way out.
+Feeling overwhelmed by debt?
+You’re not alone.
+Household debt continues to rise, but the good news is there’s a way out.
 With research and proper planning, you can create a plan to eliminate your debt and work toward financial freedom.

 Get Control Over Your Debt